BE2R-Lab-RND-AI-Grasping/DexGraspNet/README.md

-# DexGraspNet: A Large-Scale Robotic Dexterous Grasp Dataset for General Objects Based on Simulation
+# Grasp poses generation for robotic hand
 Hi there!
 There is a quick tutorial.

 ## INSTALLATION